Welcome to our ultimate guide of home office built in ideas including cabinets, shelving, bookshelves and DIY designs.

 - Once you have decided on the design and size of your desk, cut your wood according to the appropriate dimensions.
 For this particular project’s desktop, measure a 2 feet by 4 feet rectangle on your 1 inch thick plywood board.
 Mark this using a pencil.

-- Using a miter saw or a circular saw , trim your 1 inch plywood according to size.
+- Using a miter or circular saw , trim your 1 inch plywood according to size.

 - Get your 2 feet x 4 feet plywood and run a sheet of medium or high grit sandpaper over the edges of the plywood until smooth to prepare it for finishing.
-Do this in circular motions and make sure that the surface of the wood is smooth enough so it can absorb the paint or stain better.
+Do this in circular motions and make sure that the wood’s surface is smooth enough to absorb the paint or stain better.
 For best results, stick with an 80 to 120 grit sandpaper.
 You can also use an automatic finishing sander as it will get the job done more quickly.

 - Finishing your desktop.
 Using a paint brush or a roller brush, apply 2 to 3 coats of paint or wood stain of your choice to your plywood desktop.
 Brush the color against the pattern of the wood grain to achieve better results.